 It is with great sadness that we announce the death of our NAMI Summit County Board Member, Facilitator and friend, George Erdman.
 Please see www.ohio.com for memorial and service details.

-Support Group Cuyahoga Falls this Thursday January 15th is cancelled
+Support Group in Cuyahoga Falls is cancelled indefinitely.

 Inclement Weather Policy for support group and education classes: If the school district in which the meeting is located is closed the meetings will be cancelled.

 MITS Claim Denials for Youth with “the service exceeds the benefit limit” reason

 Over the past month, staff of the Ohio Department of Medicaid and the Ohio Department of Mental Health and Addiction Services has heard from behavioral health providers about Medicaid claim denials that appear to be incorrect.
 In particular,

 providers reported claim denials for services to youth with the denial reason code reading “the service exceeds the benefit limit.”

 Since there are no benefit limits for behavioral health Medicaid services to youth (except CPST), these claims were denied incorrectly by MITS.
 Ohio Medicaid staff recognized this as a system defect and worked with our MITS vendor, Hewlett-Packard, to develop a correction.
 A system correction was developed and tested.
 The correction was put into MITS on November 13th .If you have not already done so, providers should resubmit the claims previously denied for “the service exceeds the benefit limit” erroneously applied to youth.
 No other changes should be needed on these claims unless there were other reason codes on the EOB that need to be corrected.